Norman Borlaug: Honors and awards

 In 1971, he received the American Academy of Achievement's Golden Plate Award.

 In 1974, he was awarded a Peace Medal (in the form of a dove, carrying a wheat ear in its beak) by Haryana Agricultural University, Hisar, India.

 In 1975, he was named a Distinguished Fellow of the Iowa Academy of Science.

 In 1980, he received the S. Roger Horchow Award for Greatest Public Service by a Private Citizen, an award given out annually by Jefferson Awards.

 In 1980, he was elected honorary member of the Hungarian Academy of Sciences.

 In 1984, his name was placed in the National Agricultural Hall of Fame at the national center in Bonner Springs, Kansas.
 Also that year, he was recognized for sustained service to humanity through outstanding contributions in plant breeding from the Governors Conference on Agriculture Innovations in Little Rock, Arkansas.
 Also in 1984, he received the Henry G. Bennet Distinguished Service Award at commencement ceremonies at Oklahoma State University.
-He recently received the Charles A. Black Award for his contributions to public policy and the public understanding of science.

-In 1985, the University of Minnesota named a wing of the new science building in Borlaug's honor, calling it "Borlaug Hall."

 In 1986, Borlaug was inducted into the Scandinavian-American Hall of Fame during Norsk Høstfest.

 Borlaug was elected a Foreign Member of the Royal Society (ForMemRS) in 1987.

-In 2012, a new elementary school in the Iowa City, IA school district opened, called "Norman Borlaug Elementary".
+Borlaug had a long history of involvement with the Council for Agricultural Science and Technology (CAST).
+Borlaug's remarks as the invited speaker at the organization's conference in 1973 became its first published paper.
+Borlaug received the organization's Charles A. Black Award in 2005 for his contributions to public policy and the public understanding of science.

+In 2010, CAST changed the name of the Charles A. Black Award (1986–2009) to the Borlaug CAST Communication Award.

 On August 19, 2013, his statue was unveiled inside the ICAR's NASC Complex at New Delhi, India.

 On March 25, 2014, a statue of Borlaug at the United States Capitol was unveiled in a ceremony on the 100th anniversary of his birth.
 This statue replaces the statue of James Harlan as one of the two statues given to the National Statuary Hall Collection by the state of Iowa.